oliwhitg/Network-Monte-Carlo/README.md

 * ```*_areas.out```: sum of areas for each ring size; sum of squared areas for each ring size
 * ```*_ematrix.out```: joint degree distribution
 * ```*_cluster_*.out```: um, something about maximum number of connected nodes

+The frequency at which these files are written to is detailed in the input file.

 The following analysis files are produced with data from all sample configurations: